Skip to main content

 3. Cowboys D largely shines against Dan Quinn.
 A long season for the Cowboys defense saw some reprieve on Sunday when going up against their former defensive coordinator.
 It was a collaborative effort from Quinn's former pupils and one of his favorites, Micah Parsons, led the way with two sacks, three QB hits and two tackles for loss.
 DaRon Bland's return to the lineup was a godsend for the Cowboys' normally leaky pass defense.
 The cornerback held McLaurin to just four receptions for 16 yards before the 86-yard catch-and-run, and it was that type of lockdown play that seemed to baffle Daniels without his No. 1 target.
 Josh Butler saw plenty of passes come his way as a result, but the second-year CB stepped up with three pass breakups, a team-high 12 tackles and earned his first-career sack.
 Defensive lineman Chauncey Golston, who made a nice interception on a screen play, and safety Donovan Wilson, who forced a crucial fumble in the second half, added to the defense's highlights.
 Things got shaky for the Cowboys D by game's end, but its stellar play in the first half prevented the Dallas' mistakes from letting the game get out of hand.
 Ending a five-game skid on Sunday, Dallas has its defense and special teams to thank.

-Next Gen Stats Insight for Cowboys-Commanders (via NFL Pro): Jayden Daniels was sacked four times and completed 1 of 9 passes under pressure for 4 yards, a touchdown and two interceptions in Week 12 against the Cowboys.
-Daniels completed 24 of 29 passes from a clean pocket for 270 yards a touchdown.
+Next Gen Stats Insight for Cowboys-Commanders (via NFL Pro): Jayden Daniels was sacked four times and completed one of nine passes under pressure for 4 yards, a touchdown and two interceptions in Week 12 against the Cowboys.
+Daniels completed 24 of 29 passes from a clean pocket for 270 yards and a touchdown.
 The bulk of Daniels' production through the air came in the fourth quarter, completing 13 of 16 passes for 193 yards, two touchdowns and an interception (+19.7% CPOE) after throwing for 81 yards and an interception across 22 attempts through the first three quarters (-5.0% CPOE).

 NFL Research: The 31 total points in the final 3:30 of the game are the second most in the Super Bowl era (including playoffs).